Criminal Defense Attorney in Jacksonville, FLCriminal Defense Areas of Practice

 If you are considering pleading guilty to a crime, it is in your best interest to speak with a Jacksonville criminal defense attorney first.
 An experienced criminal lawyer can advise you of any and all strengths and weaknesses in your case and, if you still want to plead guilty, can use such information to negotiate for a more favorable plea agreement.

-What’s the worst that can happen in my criminal case?
+What’s the worst that can happen in my criminal defense case?

 Many people facing criminal charges ask what the worst possible outcome is.
 Of course, the answer to this question differs depending on the charges, the defendant’s prior criminal history, and a variety of other factors.
 But, it is an important question to ask before making any decisions.
 Some types of criminal convictions have consequences you may not have considered.
 For example, some convictions may impact your ability to work in certain fields, to own weapons, or even to live in certain areas.

-When you retain a Jacksonville criminal defense lawyer at Johnson and Lufrano, P.A., you can breathe easy knowing that you have an experienced advocate on your side and that your attorney will make sure you fully understand the possible consequences and how you can best protect yourself.
+When you retain a Jacksonville criminal defense lawyer from Lufrano Legal, P.A., you can breathe easy knowing that you have an experienced advocate on your side and that your attorney will make sure you fully understand the possible consequences and how you can best protect yourself.

 I’m charged with a misdemeanor—could I go to jail?